 FIT is a voluntary non-profit social service agency.
 We are not connected to the courts.
 Our services supplement assistance you may be receiving from lawyers or the court.
 We do not get involved in court proceedings.
 When you first see us, we will ask you to sign a document that you understand and agree to this.

 Yes, the voluntary nature of our service means that parents must call us to request service.
-We will not accept referrals from other third parties such as lawyers, the courts, other service providers etc.
+We will not accept referrals on behalf of a client from other third parties such as lawyers, the courts, other services providers.

-FIT staff work with the parent who contacts us.
-However, there is more we can do to help children when both parents work with us.
+Yes, when working with children we need consent from both parents.
+We can help children more when both parents work with us.
 We will talk with you about how we might involve the other parent because research demonstrates that interventions are more effective when both parents work with us.
 If one parent is unavailable, we will continue to help the parent who calls us.